StefanVeleski/Personal-website/content/project/cognition and reception of cultural products/index.md

 url_slides: ""
 url_video: ""
 ---

 Research in the humanities generally underestimates the role of our evolved dispositions in the processing of incoming stimuli.
-On an individual level, the reception of cultural products is a which have just as important of a role as cultural information. most of the research listed above mostly deals on population scale, this works on an individual level.
-Certain cognitive factors are given more significance than others.
+Unlike the "blank slate" approach espoused by many literary critics nowadays, the reception of cultural products depends on a complex mixture of schematized cultural information and information processed by our senses, which goes through much older parts of the brain and is much more susceptible to our evolved biases.
+An awareness of this complex interplay between cultural information and our evolved dispositions, can reveal much about the "whys" and "hows" of our fascination with fiction and other cultural products.

+To get a taste of this research, see my review article A Scientific Turn in the Genre of How-to Fiction Writing Manuals? published in the Spring 4.1. issue of Evolutionary Studies in Imaginative Culture.
+You can also check out my MA thesis, titled A Structural Analysis of the Monomyth in Contemporary Action Cinema: Dredd, John Wick, and Mad Max: Fury Road.